 Gris: Allows you to identify true colors; common neutral colors; generally suitable; does not add contrast; suitable for golf, biking or running.

-Green: Enables you to identify true colors; common neutral color; generally applicable; low contrast in low light conditions; reduces eye strain in bright light conditions.
+Verde: Enables you to identify true colors; common neutral color; generally applicable; low contrast in low light conditions; reduces eye strain in bright light conditions.

 Marrón: more suitable for use in less sunny weather; can deepen the contrast; suitable for sports in glare environment, such as skiing, fishing or sailing.